zsmeton/PositionBasedFluids/README.md

 todo

 ### TODOS
-- Implement basic position based fluid dynamics
-- Implement Tensile Instability, Vorticity confinement and xsph viscosity
-- Implement Hardware instancing of spheres to fluid particles
-- Implement signed distance field render pass
+- Implement signed distance field as compute shader
 - Implement way to use signed distance fields for each object
 - Integrate signed distance fields into fluid dynamic
 - Create various fluid scenarios (Some configuration files possibly...)